Owais-5/Owais-5/README.md

 - 👋 Hi, I’m Owais.
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning Artificial Intelligence.
-- 💞️ I’m looking to collaborate on DSA,Database and AI based projects.
+- 💞️ I’m looking forward to collaborate on DSA, and AI based projects.
 - 📫 To reach me you can mail me on owais551999@gmail.com .

 <!---